Javad2025/SQL_Data_Warehouse_Project/README.md

 # SQL_Data_Warehouse_Project
-building a modern data warehouse with PostgreSQL server, including ETL, data modeling and analytics.
+Welcome to the ** data warehouse and analytics project** repository!